emkrysto/easy_navigation_menu/README.md

 </ul>

 ## Usag
-Download this complete website template.
+Download this complete website template. <br />
 In file index.php you will see how to use NAV modul.

 ## License